dlxneamtu/git101/README.md

 5. Create local development branch
 6. Add files and modify existing file and push to development branch
 7. Switch backc(checkout) to master branch and check that dev files are gone
+8. Do change on a common file on master branch
-8. Merge dev changes to master
+8. Merge dev changes to master and resolve conflict